Of the various qualities attributed to Empedocles, humility was not one of them. He is quoted as saying:

 A Fiery Death

-If I had to award a prize to the philosopher who had the most dramatic death, I would award it to Empedocles.
+Finally, if I had to award a prize to the philosopher who had the most dramatic death, I would award it to Empedocles.
 According to Diogenes Laertius, Empedocles jumped into the live volcano of Etna in Sicily in order to propagate the belief that his body had vanished because he had turned into an immortal god.

-His death has been immortalized in a dramatic poem by Matthew Arnold.
+Moreover, his death has been immortalized in a dramatic poem by Matthew Arnold.
 Here is an excerpt from that poem:

 “To the elements it came from Everything will return.
 Our bodies to earth, Our blood to water, Heat to fire, Breath to air.”